No commission • No endorsements • Based on owner experiences • Since 2008 • More

-Problems with the middle of the Sleep Number bed tend to be reported mainly by owners who use very different firmness settings for each side of the bed, such as 80-20.
-By contrast, owners who use more similar settings for each side tend to not report the middle as a significant problem.
+Problems with the middle of the bed tend to be reported mainly by owners who use very different firmness settings for each side of the bed, such as 90-20.
+It may also be a problem when both sides use a very low or very high firmness setting.

 At least 10% of Sleep Number bed owners say that the bed causes discomfort or pain or makes preexisting pain worse, particularly back, shoulder, hip and joint pain.
 The chart below shows the top reasons owners give for experiencing pain on a Sleep Number bed.

-The main cause of discomfort and pain is excessive firmness as Sleep Number beds in general are considered to be more firm than soft.
-The less expensive Classic Series models are firmest due to their minimal padding.
+As the chart above shows, the main cause of discomfort and pain is excessive firmness as the most affordable / popular Sleep Number beds in general are considered to be more firm than soft.

-While most mattresses are generally silent, air beds in general, including Sleep Number beds, can make significant noise because they use electric air pumps to adjust the firmness level.
+While conventional mattresses are often mostly if not totally silent, airbeds in general, including Sleep Number beds, can make some noise due mainly to the fact they use electric air pumps to adjust their firmness / support level.

-Even though the air pumps are touted to be "whisper quiet," as many as 10% of owners report that the pumps are loud enough that they cannot be used during the night without the risk of waking a sleeping partner.
+While air pumps have become quieter in recent years, some owners (about 5%) still report that the pumps are loud enough that they cannot be used during the night without the risk of waking a sleeping partner.
 Pumps that are defective in some way may be especially loud.

-At least 20% of owners say their Sleep Number bed allows them to sleep better with less tossing, turning and restlessness.
-They often say that a lack of significant pressure points is the main reason for their improved sleep.
+At least 30% of owners say their Sleep Number bed allows them to sleep better with less tossing, turning and restlessness.
 Some owners also say they sleep more efficiently on the bed, that is, they sleep more soundly and can spend less time in bed as a result.